-1. Notifying and communicating with the population during a state of public health emergency in compliance with this act;
+Notification of and communication with the population during a catastrophic health emergency;

-2. Central coordination of resources, manpower, and services, including coordination of responses by state, local, tribal, and federal agencies;
+2. Central coordination of resources, manpower, and services, and responses by state, local, tribal, and federal agencies during a catastrophic health emergency;

-3. The location, procurement, storage, transportation, maintenance, and distribution of essential materials, including but not limited to medical supplies, drugs, vaccines, food, shelter, clothing and beds;
+3. The location, procurement, storage, transportation, maintenance, and distribution of essential materials including, but not limited to, medical supplies, drugs, vaccines, food, shelter, clothing, and beds during a catastrophic health emergency;